JamesWebbTelescope/uge-5/README.md

 2. it then do the same with report_writer.py

-prepare.py -> creates and sets paths and opens excel to be read. it also checks for and send info about dublicates. report_writer.py -> makes (if the files doesn't exist) the csv file for creating the report. it also fills out the report
+prepare.py -> creates and sets paths and opens excel to be read. it also checks for and send info about dublicates.

+report_writer.py -> makes (if the files doesn't exist) the csv file for creating the report. it also fills out the report.

+download_files -> calls the two other classes, downloads, deletes, summerize the download process. also have simple threading

+## TODO:
+- Cordinate the threadings. right now there is a problem with it sometimes dublicate the last entry of the report
+- Check up on the order of downloads
+- Actually handle the specific exceptions, instead of just catching them.
+-